dddrrreee/cs140e-20win/labs/13-fat32/PRELAB.md

       and look for the calls to division.

-Implement the helper routine in `driver.c`:
+The helper routine `sec_read` `driver.c` uses the code you imported.

-   - `sec_read(uint32_t lba, uint32_t nsec)` which will allocate a buffer needed to hold `nsec` worth of data, read the data in, and return a pointer to the buffer.
+It allocates a buffer needed to hold `nsec` worth of data, read the data in, and return a pointer to the buffer.

 After 10-20 minutes you should have a working driver.
 When you run it on your pi, the master boot record should check out.
 You can start poking